andrewjstryker/vim-configuration/README.markdown

         cd noplaintext
         git submodule add https://gist.github.com/tejr/5890634 plugin

   4. Last, we commit changes.
-Note, that cannot be in the sub-tree directory when we perform the commit.
+Note, we cannot be in the sub-tree directory when we perform the commit.

+        cd ..
         git commit

 Now, Vim will execute the new pseudo package every time we start it.

+## Branches

+We also use the git concept of branches to manage packages.
+Most of the time, all I want are plugins for editing plain text.
+Sometimes, I want specialized tools for programming or data analysis.
+Keeping different groups of packages in the same repository is cheap since we are using submodules.
+The primary difference between branches are references to other repositories.

 ## Contributing

+## License